- Blade Runner

-Obsoletion alert: I rarely update these.
-Take them for the “historical documents” that they are.
-Some of the writing isn’t stellar either.
+Antiquation alert: I rarely update these game pages.
+Take them for the "historical documents" that they are.

 I've gotten rid of the Anarchy Online xerogram.
 It's an MMORPG and, as such, it changes with every patch, making any sort of write-up about it a continuous affair, something I'm just not fanatical enough to do.
 Plus, I haven't played it since late 2003.
 Update: I played it again for about two months in 2010.
 Same old, same old.

 Like Everquest, I'm about a million expansions behind with Anarchy Online anyway.
 If I applied the same rule, I should nix the Earth and Beyond review.
 The game is now defunct, a victim of clueless Electronic Arts management.
 Wasn't a bad little game.